curryshih/cli/docs/commands/generate.md

 Scope: `Global`, `Project`

-`Gok generate` provides a boilerplate to generate project, service, and proto.
+`Gok generate` provides a boilerplate to generate projects, services, and proto.
 If you did not take a look at [Gokums convention](../others/conventions.md), have a peek yourself.

 ### Project